vnesh-san/Predicting-Lung-Congestion/Code/Dataset/README.md

-For the sake of confidentiality and protection of individual privacy, the attributes of the data is renamed to a arbitary name and the name of the volunteer is not included
+For the sake of confidentiality and protection of individual privacy, the attributes of the data is renamed to a arbitary name and the names of the volunteers are not included.